DrDonDon/push_electricity_2_microprediction/README.md

 We now want to create our own prediction for the data stream.
 This helps set the standard for predictions and provides a floor in the quality of predictions you use.

 You can predict different timescales with Microprediction.
-For simplicities sake, we will just try to predict the next value.
+For simplicities sake, we will try to predict the next value.

-Microprediction takes in a distibution of predictions rather than a single value.
+Microprediction takes in a distibution of predictions, rather than a single value.

 The main code you need is
 ```py